Birthday Cake Skillet Cookie

 Ingredients for This Low Carb Skillet Cookie

-You’ll only need 3 ingredients (and an optional 4th if you’d like more sprinkles) to make this high protein, low carb skillet cookie.
+You’ll only need a handful of ingredients to make this high protein, low carb skillet cookie.
 There are a few potential modifications for each ingredient that I’ll quickly cover below.

 Can I Substitute All Purpose Flour for Almond Flour?

 It’s difficult to find a definitive answer on ratios to use with almond flour for all purpose flour.
 But in my experience, you can swap them gram for gram in most recipes.
 In this low carb skillet cookie, for example, I made a second using 1/2 cup all purpose flour that worked beautifully.